Top in Wales and joint top in the UK for student satisfaction National Student Survey 2017

-The MGeog Geography course has been accredited by the Royal Geographical Society (with IBG) – the UK’s learned society and professional body for geography and geographers.
+The MGeog Geography degree has been accredited by the Royal Geographical Society (with IBG), the UK’s learned society and professional body for geography and geographers.

 The University’s location for fieldwork is second to none.
 Cardiff, Wales’s capital city, the Brecon Beacons National Park, and the Glamorgan Heritage Coast are all nearby and provide a natural laboratory for study.